Woman doing yoga on a Sup board

 Learn the trade of shellfish harvesters in Galicia

 To appreciate the richness of the sea-based gastronomy, it is important to know where the product comes from and how to obtain it in a way that respects nature.
-That's why in Galicia, a recommended destination to savor fabulous fish and seafood, there are activities linked to its seafaring culture such as, for example, accompanying sea professionals on a fishing day; visiting the product auction at the market; taking boat trips to the rafts where mussels are produced, or learn how cockles, clams and razor clams are 'cultivated' on the beach by the shellfish harvesting women.
-This is accompanied by onboard tastings and the preparation of typical Galician recipes, such as “a feira” octupos.
+That's why in Galicia, a recommended destination to savour fabulous fish and seafood, there are activities linked to its seafaring culture such as, for example, accompanying sea professionals on a fishing day; visiting the product auction at the market; taking boat rides to the rafts where mussels are produced, or learn how cockles, clams and razor clams are 'cultivated' on the beach by the shellfish harvesting women.
+This is accompanied by onboard tastings and the preparation of typical Galician recipes, such as “a feira” octopus.
 You can even get started in sustainable sport fishing by embarking on a tour with an experienced fisherman who will explain how to enjoy this activity without disturbing the protection of the species.

 • Surfer on the beach at San Vicente de la Barquera (Cantabria)